top of page

 The aim of the ASCCP Research Grant is to fund small or pilot projects in any area of research relevant to the care of women with preinvasive or invasive cervical, vaginal, vulval or anal cancer undertaken by ASCCP members or their fellows as the principal researcher.

-2023 Submissions are now open!
+2025 Research Grant Submissions are now open!

-Submissions will close on Friday 29th September 2023.
+Applications will close on 30 September 2025

 If you have any questions please contact the ASCCP Secretariat at asccp@yrd.com.au or +61 7 3368 2422.